vikstrous/gotox/README.md

 # gotox

-A re-implementation of tuxcore in Go.
+A re-implementation of [toxcore](https://github.com/irungentoo/toxcore.git) in Go.
 WIP.

 TODO: